atomashpolskiy/bt/UPGRADE.md

 int bit = Protocols.getBit(bytes, bt.protocol.BitOrder.LITTLE_ENDIAN, i);
 ```

-* Semantics of `bt.data.Bitfield.getPiecesRemaining` has been changed.
+* Semantics of `bt.data.Bitfield.getPiecesRemaining` have been changed.
 Previously it returned the number of incomplete and unverified pieces (i.e. `getPiecesTotal() - getPiecesComplete()`).
 Now it returns the number of incomplete and unverified pieces that should NOT be skipped (i.e. the corresponding files are expected to be downloaded).
+To get the old behavior, you may use `getPiecesIncomplete()`.
+* Semantics of `bt.torrent.TorrentSessionState.getPiecesRemaining` have been changed according to the `bt.data.Bitfield.getPiecesRemaining` changes described above.
+To get the old behavior, you may use `getPiecesIncomplete()`.

 ## 1.5